 - Increased anxiety and stress hormones

-As a person’s alcoholism worsens, so will their depression symptoms.
-If they begin to face consequences because of their drinking, they may face job loss, homelessness, trouble in personal relationships, brushes with the law, and more, all of which can compound feelings of depression.
-Furthermore, as they keep drinking their tolerance will increase, making it more difficult for them to feel the euphoric effects of alcohol.
+As alcohol addiction worsens, so will depression symptoms.
+The consequences of alcohol abuse often compound feelings of depression.
+Additionally, with prolonged drinking, tolerance will increase, making it more difficult to feel the euphoric effects of alcohol.

 Some of the signs of alcohol use disorder may include: